isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 <!--
 - Importantly, Gleam is for systems that scale
-- Gleam doesn’t have its own runtime
+- Now, Gleam doesn’t have its own runtime

 [click]